-Now let's talk implications.
-The fact is, very few churches practice church discipline like Jesus said we're to do in Matthew 18.
-Often because they've had a bad experience with it, but usually because they misunderstand it, and see it as something judgmental and inconsistent with love.
-But I want you to think about this statement...
+Here's the reality.
+Very few churches practice church discipline like Jesus said we're to do in Matthew 18.
+It's often seen as something judgmental and inconsistent with love.
+But that's not true.

 If we really believe Christ, we will view church discipline as a good gift to help us fight our battle with sin.
 Isn't that Jesus' point in Matthew 18?
 His instructions in verses 15-20 are His gift to us to help us fight our battle with sin.